ImplFerris/awesome-web-rust/README.md

 ## Platforms
   - [Shuttle](https://www.shuttle.dev/) - Build & ship a backend without writing any infrastructure files.
   - [Dioxus Labs\(Coming Soon\)](https://dioxuslabs.com/deploy/) - The batteries-included platform for deploying desktop, web, and mobile apps.
 Iterate quickly, collaborate with your team, and scale to millions.

+## Networking and Infrastructure Frameworks
+  - [Pingora](https://github.com/cloudflare/pingora) - A Rust async multithreaded framework that assists in constructing HTTP proxy services.
+A library for building fast, reliable and evolvable network services.

 ## Other realted libraries
   - [Hyper](https://github.com/hyperium/hyper) - An HTTP library for Rust